This game is a playful way to introduce new vocabulary.

 Equipment: An English dictionary; Board.

-Preliminary Preparation.
-For each new word, write 3 definitions out of the dictionary: one true and two false (taken from other articles).
+Preliminary Preparation (5-10 minutes).
+For each new word, write out 3 definitions from of the dictionary: one true and two false (taken from other articles).
 Let us consider the word 'shelter':

 a) a person who has a love and understanding for beautiful things;